 - Money factor: This helps determine the interest rate on the loan.
 To find out what your interest rate is, multiply the money factor by 2,400.
 For example, a money factor of 0.0032 times 2,400 gives you an interest rate of 7.68 percent.

-- Residual value: This is the value of the vehicle at the end of the lease due to depreciation.
+- Residual value: This is the estimated value of the vehicle at the end of the lease due to depreciation.
 Cars that depreciate more slowly than others have a higher residual value and lower monthly payments.

-Restrictions in the car lease agreement
+Restrictions in the car leasing agreement

 Part of the purpose of the agreement is to explain the restrictions that are placed on your use of the car.
 Look for these factors:

-- Mileage charges: Your agreement will stipulate a certain number of miles, usually 15,000 or less, that you are allowed to drive each year with no extra charge.
+- Mileage charges: Your agreement will stipulate a certain number of miles, usually 15,000 or less, that you are allowed to drive each year at no extra charge.
 It will also state the amount you will be charged per mile if you exceed this threshold.